-You'll love how easy it is to build this laminated top DIY wood bar cart.
-Made solely from low-cost one-by-two furring pine boards and a few screws, this is a ridiculously cheap project that you can finish in about two hours.
+You'll love how easy it is to build this DIY wood bar cart covered with an easy-to-clean laminate top.
+Made solely from low-cost 1-inch by 2-inch furring pine boards and a few screws, this is an inexpensive project that you can finish in about two hours.

-Designed with one wine glass rack to hold three glasses, you can add as many racks as you like.
-Or custom-cut a hardwood veneer board and place it on top of the middle brace for extra storage.
+This design features one under-mounted wine glass rack that holds three glasses, but by following the instructions below, you can add at least two more.
+For more storage, you can custom-cut a hardwood veneer board and place it on top of the middle brace.

 - Speed square